Cattle tick control

 There are different levels of control on stock movement depending on which zone cattle are leaving and where they are going.

-For more information on moving animals in the control zone, read the Agnote stock movement conditions relating to the control zone for cattle tick in the NT .
+For more information on moving livestock, read the livestock movement conditions relating to cattle tick fact sheet.

 Read about how to treat for cattle ticks below.

 If you manage them correctly, plunge dips are the most efficient method of treating cattle for tick.
 Read the Agnote management of a plunge cattle dip .